chanux/notes.chanux.me/docs/terraform/flexible.md

 Hence I have survived with type definitions so far!
 So pick what's right for you with experimentation!

+## Use Terraform remote state data sources

+Remote state data sources are a considerable improvemnt over the regular data sources.

+- Instead of failing on non-existent resources, it can provide an empty iterable to be handled gracefully.
+- It can help save on the number of API calls.
+- It can free you from depending on very spcific naming/naming-conventions for data sources.

+I was already leaning towards not using data sources in modules (use them in root modules, if you use them) to avoid implicit dependencies in modules.
+Being able to do away with it altogether was a great quality of life improvemnt.

+That's all for now!
+If you read this, you are likely to know how to reach out to me.
+I would love to hear your thoughts on this!

 PS: Thanks [Laurent Lesle](https://github.com/LaurentLesle) for the biggest opportunity to learn and grow in 2023!
-The general sense of confidence you gave in getting into an unfamiliar way of doing things and your mentorship was a pillar for the success in the effort that taught me all this.
+The general sense of confidence you gave in getting into an unfamiliar way of doing things and your mentorship was a pillar of the success in the effort that taught me all this.